-Achieving my masters did require quite a lot of preparation and after twenty exam free years the thought of being back in an exam environment was daunting!
-This preparation forced me add a level of polish to my consultancy work that I might not otherwise have got around to doing.
-As a result my work is more streamlined and this has improved my client experience.
+Achieving my masters did require quite a lot of preparation and after twenty exam free years, the thought of being back in an exam environment was daunting!
+This preparation forced me to add a level of polish to my consultancy work that I might not otherwise have got around to doing.
+As a result, my work is more streamlined and this has improved my client experience.

 What advice would you give to others?